Skip to content

 Notes:

-- The `max` function can be used with numeric, date, and string columns.
+- The `max` function can be used with numeric, date, and string inputs.

-- The result column will have the same type as the input column.
+- The result column will have the same type as the input expression.

 """